 Abstract

 Interest-Free Banking has grown rapidly in Ethiopia over the past several years, yet there is still much to learn about whether these services truly meet customer expectations, especially in smaller towns and emerging regions.
 This study set out to understand how service quality in Interest-Free Banking affects customer satisfaction, focusing on three branches of the Commercial Bank of Ethiopia located in Yabello town.
 The researchers combined descriptive and explanatory approaches, gathering fresh data directly from customers through a structured questionnaire.
 After identifying 7,346 active Interest-Free Banking customers across the three branches, we collected responses from 379 individuals using convenience sampling.
 The data was carefully checked for reliability and then analyzed using both basic descriptive statistics and more advanced techniques like Spearman's rank correlation and ordinal logistic regression.
 Most Interest-Free Banking customers in this area are Muslim, and unfortunately, many of them are not happy with the service they receive.
 A closer analysis revealed that six specific dimensions of service quality reliability, assurance, compliance with Sharia law, responsiveness, empathy, and accessibility each play a meaningful and positive role in shaping customer satisfaction.
 Among these, accessibility emerged as the strongest driver of satisfaction, while reliability had the smallest, though still positive, influence.
 Interestingly, the physical or tangible aspects of service didn't seem to matter much to customers in this context.
 Overall, our findings suggest that if Commercial Bank of Ethiopia's Yabello branches want to keep their Interest-Free Banking customers satisfied, they need to pay close attention to service quality especially making their services accessible and ensuring strict adherence to Sharia principles.
-We recommend that bank management put stronger quality control measures in place and make it a habit to regularly listen and respond to customer feedback.
-After all, in banking, as in life, people just want to feel heard and well-served.
+We recommend that bank management put stronger quality control measures in place and make it a habit to regularly listen and respond to customers` feedback.

 Keywords: Customers' satisfaction, Interest-Free Banking, Service quality, Ordinal logistic regression